clustertech/cpfs-os/docs/design/32-recovery.md

 the operation allocated.
 Nevertheless, we can overwrite the space allocated with previous data without cost to the no-error case.
 This is because we need to read the data for checksum computation anyway, we just need to keep that data long enough.
-This is exactly what the DS services a write or checksum update request.
+This is exactly how the DS services a write or checksum update request.

 On the other hand, there are still complications when checksum update